 We’ve tried several high end guitar synths including Roland’s discontinued VG99, but prefer the stomp box feel of a good pedal set.
 We chose to be musicians versus a bunch of frustrated programmers … which is what probably led to the demise of the revolutionary VG99 after just a few short years.
 Stomping a pedal is so much more intuitive and fun.

 For in studio amp needs, we have a Fender Blues Jr which is a perfect mate for the arch top guitars.
 We use their higher end Celestial speaker which makes the unrivaled Fender reverb ring with fluid warmth.
 Very nice indeed, plus it’s not too heavy to lug around.

 Finally, we have the audio files that add the atmospheric elements to our tunes.
 There are way too many to mention, but suffice it to say that this is a big investment that is essential.
 We tend to very carefully select only the best loops which are produced by high end sound developers (mostly from Europe).
-Over time, this curated library of audio files has grown to hundreds of gigabytes that require a management system to efficiently navigate.
+We then tweak those we call into production to meet the feel of the piece and what we are hearing in the moment.
+Most are, at a minimum, re- eq'd quite heavily.
+Over time, this curated, hybrid library of audio files has grown to a file of hundreds of gigabytes that requires a management system to efficiently navigate.